Ivermectin, Mebendazole and Fenbendazole as Cancer Treatments: Research, Protocols, and Controversies (2025)

 Vitamin D (62.5 mcg [2500 IU] seven days a week).

-Enhanced absorption Berberine (500mg per day) if you are trying to starve your cancer of sugars.
+Enhanced absorption Berberine (500 mg per day) to starve your cancer of sugar.

 Please note that this protocol now includes the vital Vitamin D addition, with the one day off for the fenbendazole administration.
 This protocol represents the most comprehensive and cutting edge repurposed drug and vitamin treatment approach to date.